-Here are a few basic layouts you can use as a starting point for your design.
+Here are a few basic layouts and letterhead best practices you can use as a starting point for your design.

-Another option is to use a pre-set letterhead template.
-MOO’s online design tools include a large selection of letterhead templates you can use as they are or customize to suit your own logo and colors.
+Worried about your letterhead’s format?
+If you don’t have time to worry about design, another option is to use a pre-set business letterhead template.
+MOO’s online design tools include a large selection of business letterhead templates you can use as they are or customize to suit your own logo and colors.
 They range from minimalist text-only layouts to more creative designs with graphical elements and color on the back and front of the page.

-As a general rule, the heavier-weight your paper, the more premium and professional the end result will be.
-Beyond that however, you have a few more options such as the paper finish – smooth or textured – and the color tone of the paper itself.
+As a general rule, the heavier-weight your paper is, the more premium and professional the end result will be.
+Beyond that, however, you have a few more options such as the paper finish – smooth or textured – and the color tone of the paper itself.
 White is the best choice for many businesses, but you may go for a warmer white, a cream or pale blue if it fits your brand.

 MOO Letterheads can be printed on either the Original paperstock, which is a classic smooth 120 GSM finish that plays well with most styles and designs, or the Luxe, which is Mohawk Superfine 118 GSM with a unique and award-winning finish and texture.

-Your brand colors should be reflected in your letterhead, but that doesn’t mean they all need to make an appearance, especially if your logo or company font is ornate or detailed.
+Your brand colors should be reflected in your letterhead design, but that doesn’t mean they all need to make an appearance, especially if your logo or company font is ornate or detailed.
 Remember, the letterhead is a supporting actor, not the star of the show.

 If you have a brand color palette, this is a great place to start from when choosing your colors.
 If not, revisit your logo design and choose two or three contrasting hues from it to act as your palette.